EBatistaNog/Rest_API_test-in_REST_assured/README.md

-# Projeto de Testes de API - Rest-Assured e JUnit
+# API Testing Project - Rest-Assured and JUnit

-Este projeto é um exemplo de como realizar testes automatizados em APIs REST usando as bibliotecas **Rest-Assured** e **JUnit**.
-O objetivo é garantir que os endpoints da API estejam funcionando corretamente por meio de requisições e validações automatizadas.
+## Overview
+This project is an example of how to perform automated tests on REST APIs using the Rest-Assured and JUnit libraries.
+The goal is to ensure that the API endpoints are functioning correctly through automated requests and validations.

-## Tecnologias Utilizadas
+## Technologies Used

-- **Java**: Linguagem principal do projeto.
-- **Rest-Assured**: Biblioteca para facilitar a criação de requisições HTTP e validações de respostas.
-- **JUnit**: Framework de testes unitários para estruturar e executar os testes.
+- **Java**: The main programming language for the project.
+- **Rest-Assured**: A library that simplifies creating HTTP requests and validating responses.
+- **JUnit**: A unit testing framework for structuring and executing tests.
-- **Gson**: Biblioteca para manipulação de JSON.
+- **Gson**: A library for handling JSON.

-## Pré-requisitos
+## Prerequisites

-- **Java 8 ou superior**: Certifique-se de que o Java esteja instalado e configurado corretamente no seu ambiente.
-- **Maven**: Usado para gerenciar as dependências do projeto e facilitar a execução dos testes.
+- **Java 8 or higher**: Make sure Java is installed and properly configured in your environment.
+- **Maven**: Used to manage project dependencies and simplify test execution.